aws-samples/sample-outposts-third-party-storage-integration/launch_wizard/README.md

 - `--subnet-id`: Outpost subnet where the instance will be launched
 - `--instance-type`: Instance type to launch
 - `--key-name`: Key pair name for SSH access
+- `--save-user-data-path`: Path to save the generated user data script to a local file
+- `--save-user-data-only`: Generate and save user data only, without launching an EC2 instance
 - `--assume-yes`: Automatically answer yes to all prompts

 For a complete list of common options, you can use: